-We have almost completed our campaign goal, help us get there!
+We have almost completed our campaign goal, you can help us get there!

 Beyond enlarging River Bridge’s physical environment, the success of this challenging endeavor will enable us to accomplish so much more for children and families.
-It will make it possible for us to:
+Your support will make it possible for River Bridge to:

 - ensure that all who enter our doors recieve the entire spectrum of services that they need on their healing journey, equipping them to be able to create a brighter future for themselves.

 - provide a permanent home for the Mountain West SANE Alliance program, providing forensic medical exams for adolescent and adult sexual assault victims by professional sexual assault nurse examiners.

 - expand and provide more efficient forensic interviewing services by creating a second forensic interview room.

 - create a culturally aware, safe, and comfortable environment for children and their families to enjoy during their time with us.